January saw this writer still in hibernation mode.

 What I’m watching and reading

-And that was a month in this writer’s life.
-Thanks for coming by.
+And that was the month in this writer’s life.

-Until tomorrow, be well, be kind, and stay strong.
-The world needs your stories 🙂
+Until next time, be well, be kind, and stay strong.
+The world needs your stories.